 Sabi Sabi Private Game Reserve has provided a safari experience for visitors from around the world since 1979.
 Situated in Greater Kruger National Park, the reserve is a wildlife oasis where guests can observe lions, buffalos, cheetahs, rhinos, elephants, and over 200 other species.
 Photographing the big five is a given.

 Habitat management is another crucial part of the reserve’s operations.
-Sabi Sabi engages in controlled burning, which consists of burning sections of the reserve every four years to clear encroached areas and encourage new grass growth.
+Sabi Sabi engages in controlled burning, consisting of burning sections of the reserve every four years to clear encroached areas and encouraging new grass growth.
 They also focus on reducing lodge waste.
-Sabi Sabi’s lodges (Selati, Bush Camp, Little Bush Camp) recycles most of its waste, burns some, uses wet waste for compost, and returns plastics to their suppliers.
+Sabi Sabi’s lodges (Selati, Bush Camp, Little Bush Camp) recycle most of its waste, burn some, uses wet waste for compost, and return plastics to their suppliers.

 Finally, the reserve puts a hard focus on protecting its wildlife with a committed and coordinated anti-poaching unit.
 The Sabi Sabi Reserve continues to be a leader in wildlife management and conservation in South Africa and beyond.

 The Cayuga Collection consists of 10 award-winning 5-star sustainable luxury hotels in Costa Rica, Panama, and Nicaragua.
 While luxury can come at a cost to the environment, the Cayuga Collection provides a luxury hotel experience that supports versus threatens the environment around it.

 Sustainability is rooted in every aspect of their hotels, from the infrastructure of the buildings to day-to-day operations.
 Cayuga implements sustainability into all aspects of its operations and services.